maxoakes/arma3-missions/README.md

     * Created July 5, 2022
     * Last updated July 20, 2022
     * Admittedly, Chernarus is a big map, so this mission is a lot of walking and driving
     * A new type of mission.
 Goal is for players to locate, kill and confirm a target.
-After the kill is confirmed, all players must leave the map via their exfiltration vehicle.
+After the kill is confirmed, all players must leave the map via their extraction vehicle.
     * Requires A3 CBA, CUP Weapons, CUP Units, CUP Vehicles, CUP Terrains - Core, CUP Terrains - Maps and CUP Terrains - CWA
     * For recreating this mission in other maps, the following objects are needed in the mission editor:
         * Some number of west (blufor) units.
-This implimentation has 12.
+This implimentation has 8.
         * One "respawn_west" marker
         * Ammobox with variable name "arsenal"
-        * Boat that can carry at least the maximum number of players with variable name "exfiltration"
+        * A vehicle that can carry at least the maximum number of players with variable name "extract"
         * A marker to indicate an HQ location with variable name "confirmed"
         * One or more invisible (empty) markers with a variable name starting with "hq_", all on flat surfaces that are at least 5 meters away from any object
         * One or more markers with variable name starting with "meet_".
 All markers should be in at least a somewhat flat area of about 3m radius
-        * One static ship offshore a few kilometers with a variable name of "end"
     * This is the first mission to utilize CfgFunctions.
 Will expand to the other missions when this one is successful
 * Functions:
     * See function headers for description, parameters and return value(s)